Nexseer/Nexseer/README.md

 ## :book: About Me

-- 🖥  Passionate software developer
 - 🎓 Lifelong learner
+- 🖥  Passionate developer and Excellent-driven engineer
-- 🌐 Metaverse believer
+- 🌐 Metaverse believer and Artificial intelligence practitioner

 ## ⚡ GitHub About Me